-If you turn the Arcade setting all the way down, you will not need to engage in any of the arcade sequences except playing Nine Men's Morris (these are a quarterstaff fight, an archery tournament, following will o wisps?, and climbing down a tower wall), and cannot practice archery, and you will not get full points.
+If you turn the Arcade setting all the way down, you will not have to engage in any of the arcade sequences except playing Nine Men's Morris (a quarterstaff fight, an archery tournament, following will o wisps?, and climbing down a tower wall), but you cannot practice archery and you will not get full points.

 Pick up your horn and money from the chest.
 Exit the cave.
 After talking to all your men, go two screens north to the shooting glade.
 Talk to Will and Simon.
 Practice your archery.
 (Click the bow icon on your hand to nock another arrow.)
 Return to camp and go four screens west to the Watling Street overlook.
 Wait until you see a man chasing a woman.
 Walk down onto the road.
 Talk to them.
 Shoot the man to save the peasant woman.
 Go to the Widow's cottage.
 That night, you will have a special dream, and wake up holding half a heart carved of emerald.

 Talk to the sheep at the Widow's house.

 Visit the Widow.
 From here, go two screens south and one west.
 If you do not see Marian being attacked, exit the screen and re-enter.
 Shoot the monk to save Marian.
 She will give you a slipper.

 Go to the overlook.
 Wait until a beggar appears, and walk down onto the road.
 Give him a ha'penny and you will switch clothes with him.
 Wearing this disguise, go to Nottingham and go to the cobbler location.
 Enter to building on the right of the screen.
 Give Lobb the slipper.
 After talking to him, you will have a silver comb.
 Leave the cobbler's and leave Nottingham.